-A fixed rate mortgage is the most popular type of mortgage at the moment & has been for a number of years.
+A fixed-rate mortgage is the most popular type of mortgage at the moment & has been for several years.

-The benefits of a fixed rate mortgage are that you’re able to budget easily as the mortgage payment won’t change for the length of time you’re in your initial deal.
+The benefits of a fixed-rate mortgage are that you can budget easily as the mortgage payment won’t change for the length of time you’re in your initial deal.
 This gives our clients the security they want and allows them to get on with their life & not be worrying about what the mortgage payment will be next month.

-Fixed rate mortgages can often be a little more expensive than variable mortgages as you’re paying for the security that you would like.
-They can also come with some benefits such as a free valuation & in some circumstances a cash back payment up to £500 paid on completion.
+Fixed-rate mortgages can often be a little more expensive than variable mortgages as you’re paying for the security you would like.
+However, they can also come with some benefits such as a free valuation &, in some circumstances, a cashback payment of up to £500 paid on completion.

-After the initial fixed rate period ends you will normally revert to the lenders SVR (standard variable rate) which will often be higher and is the lenders own internal profitable rate.
-This is the point at which we would ordinarily contact clients to let them know they’re going to be paying more and then acting, by way of a remortgage, to stop this happening.
+After the initial fixed-rate period ends, you will typically revert to the lender SVR (standard variable rate), which will often be higher and is the lenders own profitable internal rate.
+So this is the point at which we would ordinarily contact clients to let them know they’re going to be paying more and then acting, by way of a remortgage, to stop this happening.

 Fixed rate mortgages are great for people that want stability and security